 Luis Borgen, Chief Financial Officer.
-Mr. Borgen, 44, became our Chief Financial Officer in May 2012.
+Mr. Borgen, 45, became our Chief Financial Officer in May 2012.
 Prior to joining us, Mr. Borgen served as Chief Financial Officer of DaVita HealthCare Partners Inc. from March 2010 to April 2012.
 From February 2009 to March 2010, Mr. Borgen served as Senior Vice President, Finance for the U.S. retail division of Staples, Inc., where he played a role in strategy development and business planning efforts.
-From June 2005 until January 2009, Mr. Borgen served as the Vice President, Finance for the U.S. retail division of Staples are the Vice President, Finance for the U.S. retail division of Staples, Inc., where he played a role in strategy development and business planning efforts.
-From June 2005, Mr. Borgen served as Vice President, Corporate Financial Planning and Analysis of Staples, Inc., where he led the global business planning efforts.
+From June 2005 until January 2009, Mr. Borgen served as the Vice President, Finance for the U.S. retail division of Staples, Inc., where he played a role in strategy development and business planning efforts.
+From June 2005, Mr. Borgen served as Vice President, Corporate Financial Planning and Analysis of Staples, Inc. where he led the global business planning efforts.
 From February 1999 to June 2002, Mr. Borgen served in the corporate treasury department of Staples, Inc., including as Vice President and Assistant Treasurer.
 Mr. Borgen received a B.S. in Business Management from the United States Air Force Academy, a Masters in Finance from Boston College and an M.B.A. from The University of Chicago.
 Mr. Borgen is a resident of Massachusetts, USA.

-David Segal, Chief Brand and Innovation Officer.
+David Segal, Co-Founder and Brand Ambassador.
 Mr. Segal, 33, is one of our co-founders and has held various positions with our Company since April 2008.
-In September 2014, Mr. Segal became our Chief Brand and Innovation Officer.
+In September 2014, Mr. Segal became our Chief Brand and Innovation Officer and in March 2015, he became our Brand Ambassador.
 Mr. Segal received a Bachelor of Commerce in Entrepreneurship and English Literature from McGill University.
 Mr. Segal is a resident of Québec, Canada.